Appearance & Reality > The Lord Jesus Christ > Strong and weak

 44 for they all put in out of their surplus, but she, out of her poverty, put in all she owned, all she had to live on.”

-What the poor widow did seems insignificant, and the meaning of what she did could easily be missed.
-No one would even have taken notice of her, but the Lord Jesus singled her out as someone who contributed much.
+What the poor widow contributed seems insignificant and the meaning of what she did could easily be missed.
+No one would have taken notice of her, but the Lord Jesus singled her out as someone who contributed much.

 It is not the outward expression of our contribution that determines its significance.
-What is truly precious to God in our contribution are the realities and qualities within us, which give meaning and significance to all our outward expressions.
-To become truly rich, we must concentrate on nurturing these realities and qualities within.
+What is truly precious to God in our contribution are the realities and qualities within us, which give meaning and significance to the outward expressions.
+To become truly rich, we must concentrate on nurturing the realities and qualities within.

-Let us ask the Lord to open the eyes of our heart, so that we may perceive accurately how to approach the issue of riches.
-Having such insight, we should then set our hearts on being truly rich, laying up treasures in heaven.
+Let us ask the Lord to open the eyes of our heart so that we may perceive accurately how to approach the issue of riches.
+Having such insight, we should then set our hearts on being truly rich and lay up treasures in heaven.

 Let us ask the Lord to help us see in what ways and to what degree we have a problem in this area and how we can properly resolve it.
 Let us be vigilant and not fall prey to the wiles of the evil one, resulting in our lives ruined by the deceitfulness of riches.
-Let us concentrate on what is truly precious to God and lay up a good foundation for the future.
+Let us concentrate on what is truly precious in God’s sight and lay up a good foundation for the future.

 Copyright